Logo

 LeBron James won his 41st playoff series, surpassing Derek Fisher for the most all-time playoff series wins in NBA history.

-LeBron James spent the Games mostly on the bench, averaging 14.6 minutes per game with 5.8 points and 2.6 rebounds per game in eight games.
+LeBron James spent the Games mostly on the bench, averaging 14.6 minutes per game with 5.8 points, and 2.6 rebounds per game in eight games.

-LeBron James felt his limited playing time was a "lowlight" and believed he was not given "a fair opportunity to play".
+LeBron James felt that his limited playing time was a "lowlight" and believed he was not given "a fair opportunity to play".

 At the 2006 FIBA World Championship in Japan, LeBron James took on a greater role for Team USA, averaging 13.9 points, 4.8 rebounds, and 4.1 assists per game as co-captain.